picsoung/talks/awsLoftLondon/README.md

 ##Create and deploy the 3scale-specific custom authorizer
 `TODO`

+## (optional) Create an API and deployed it do AWS API gateway
+If you don't have an API deployed on API gateway you can create one very easily using Serverless.

+First create a project `sls create project` then create a function `sls function create greetings` this will create a `greetings` folder.
+To see the result of an API call you can run locally `sls function run`.

+Finally you can deploy this endpoint using `sls dash deploy` command.
+We will use this API during the rest of our tutorial.

 ##Setting up the Amazon Virtual Private Cloud (VPC)
 To reduce latency and have a system that will handle the load of thousands requests, we will use elasticache.
 There we will store API keys that were authorized to make request to the API.
 This will help to reduce the calls to the main 3scale platform.